 15. Book a tour or animal interaction program.

-Now you are set to maximize your time at SeaWorld San Diego!
+Now you are set to maximize your time with these SeaWorld San Diego tips!
 The only thing better than visiting SeaWorld is getting a great deal on SeaWorld San Diego tickets.
 Hop over to check out the deals on SeaWorld San Diego tickets from Undercover Tourist, including tickets with all-day dining.
-If you have a few days to spend in San Diego, you might consider a Go San Diego Multi Attraction Pass, which includes Sea World admission and other major attractions like the San Diego Zoo, LEGOLAND and many more!
+If you have a few days to spend in San Diego, you might consider a Go San Diego Multi Attraction Pass, which includes Sea World admission and other major attractions like the San Diego Zoo Safari Park, LEGOLAND and many more!

 Related: When to Visit San Diego